vegaprotocol/specs/protocol/0000-002KeyManagement.md

 If two periods overlap, the newer one counts.

-Key Abuse Monitoring
+## Key Abuse Monitoring
 A number of events that involve bad keys are easy to detect and can be mitigated with limited damage if this is done so in an early stage.
 To this end, a monitoring functionallity is required.

-Stopping the chain primarily means to (idealy physically) stopp all access to the ETH multisig key, and to stop the Tendermint protocol.
+Stopping the chain primarily means to (idealy physically) stop all access to the ETH multisig key, and to stop the Tendermint protocol.

 In case of a malicious intrusion, it is (in theory) possible that an attacker can keep the chain going; the damage caused by this can be limited though as long as the attacker has no access to the multisig keys.

 - Double Signing